frederic-perez/AmE-dictionary/data/idioms.md

 __game changer__ :two::hammer:
 __game of chicken__
 __game plan__ :two::hammer:
-__game-changer__ :two::hammer:
+__game-changer__ :three::hammer:
 __garbage in, garbage out__
 __gaslight__ :eight: (gaslighting) To manipulate someone psychologically so that they begin to doubt their experience of reality.
 The phrase comes from the 1938 play _Gas Light_, in which the protagonist attempts to induce insanity in his wife by constantly questioning or doubting her reports of strange events, such as the dimming of the house’s gas lights (which has in fact occurred and is related to the husband’s nefarious activities). _Her husband must be gaslighting her because she suddenly doubts all the evidence that she’s found of his indiscretions._ _The administration has been accused of gaslighting with its repeated attempts to spread disinformation._
 __gather/gain momentum__ To move faster. _The wagon gathered/gained momentum as it rolled down the hill._
 __geek out__ _v_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
 Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”
 __gender fluid__ Not strictly identifying as one distinct gender, perhaps identifying as a different gender at different times, or identifying as more than one gender at once. _My sex is male, but I’m gender fluid, and I feel more feminine than masculine some days._
 __generally speaking__ Used to say that a statement describes a general feeling or opinion relating to or affecting all the people or things in a group. _Generally speaking, people like her as a leader._
-__gentleman’s agreement__ A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved.
+__gentleman’s agreement__ :two: A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved. _Though my father left me his entire estate in his will, I made a gentleman’s agreement with my brother to share the wealth equally between us._
 __get (one’s) (own) way__ To get or have what one wants; to have things done according to one’s personal preference or desires. _If Tommy doesn’t get his way, he’ll start having a tantrum that could last all night._
 __get (one’s) act together__
 __get (one’s) ducks in a row__ To take action to become well-organized, prepared, or up-to-date. _We need to get our ducks in a row to ensure that there are no problems at home while we’re gone on our trip._